The Power He “Knows Not”

 And if he had chosen NOT to go back.
 I suspect that Tom would have never regained consciousness.
 And then, when someone killed the snake, Death would have “taken him for his own”.

 After all, Death was already holding the main portion of what was left of Tom.
 It was lying there under a bench screaming its head off.
 There’s no way that Tom was going to be getting up and walking away under his own power.
+That was a power that he definitely “knew not”.
 But evidently, even though the Harrycrux was now gone, the connection between the two was somehow still active enough (probably something to do with the blood connection that Tom set up in GoF) that when Harry returned, he somehow dragged Tom along after him.
 Temporarily, at least.

 Of course Albus hadn’t a clue.
 Albus doesn’t believe in a personified Death (who evidently hasn’t bothered to come out and have a chat with Albus.
 Death is probably quite unimpressed with Albus).
 Harry doesn’t have a clue either, or he’d never have spouted that load of bilge about having snatched the mastery from Draco Malfoy (oh Puh-leeze!).
 And apparently, for that matter neither does Rowling.